arkus7/teamdeck-tracker-api/README.md

 - [ ] Refreshing tokens
 - [ ] Using data loaders to optimize requests
 - [ ] Cache responses from Teamdeck API
+- [ ] Authorization guards for actions available only for admins/managers

 Resources: